kubernetes/kubernetes/docs/design/daemon.md

     - describe
   - Modifiers
     - delete
-    - stop: first we turn down the Daemon Controller foo, and then we turn down all pods matching the query “controller: foo”
+    - stop: first we turn down all the pods controller by the daemon (by setting the nodeName to a non-existed name).
+Then we turn down the daemon controller.
     - label
     - update
-    - Daemon controllers will have labels, so you could, for example, list all daemon controllers with a certain label (the same way you would for a Replication Controller).
+    - Daemon controllers have labels, so you could, for example, list all daemon controllers with a certain label (the same way you would for a Replication Controller).
-  - In general, for all the supported features like get, describe, update, etc, the Daemon Controller will work in a similar way to the Replication Controller.
+  - In general, for all the supported features like get, describe, update, etc, the Daemon Controller works in a similar way to the Replication Controller.
 However, note that the Daemon Controller and the Replication Controller are different constructs.

-### Health checks
+### Persisting Pods
-  - Ordinary health checks specified in the pod template will of course work to keep pods created by a Daemon Controller running.
+  - Ordinary health checks specified in the pod template work to keep pods created by a Daemon Controller running.
+  - If a daemon pod is killed or stopped, the daemon controller will create a new replica of the daemon pod on the node.

 ### Cluster Mutations
-  - When a new node is added to the cluster the daemon controller should start the daemon on the node (if the node’s labels match the user-specified selectors).
+  - When a new node is added to the cluster the daemon controller starts the daemon on the node (if the node’s labels match the user-specified selectors).
 This is a big advantage of the Daemon Controller compared to alternative ways of launching daemons and configuring clusters.
   - Suppose the user launches a daemon controller that runs a logging daemon on all nodes labeled “tolog”.
-If the user then adds the “tolog” label to a node (that did not initially have the “tolog” label), the logging daemon should be launched on the node.
-Additionally, if a user removes the “tolog” label from a node, the logging daemon on that node should be killed.
+If the user then adds the “tolog” label to a node (that did not initially have the “tolog” label), the logging daemon will launch on the node.
+Additionally, if a user removes the “tolog” label from a node, the logging daemon on that node will be killed.

 ## Alternatives Considered